denoland/fresh/docs/latest/examples/init-the-server.md

 ### Build

-When you run `deno task build` you should see:
+When you run `deno run build` you should see:

 ```
-Task build deno run -A dev.ts build
+Task build deno -A dev.ts build
 i'm logged during initialization, and not during handling!
 The manifest has been generated for 6 routes and 1 islands.
 Assets written to: /path/to/my/project/_fresh